ahernandez4/ShoppingListProject/README.md

 ## Goal:
 An Android app.
 It allows a user to create a shopping list.
 It is able to send and receive data to php sever using JSONObject.
+I needed this as a way to store data in a database
 UI uses ListView with custom adapter to display an image.
 ### Built With
 com.android.volley:volley:1.1.1